ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 - Instance Type: `c5.2xlarge`
 - Storage: `1 TB`

-The command will first ask which region you want to set up your cloud server in:
+The command will ask which region you want to set up your cloud server in:

 ```text
  Which AWS region do you want to set up your node in?: